 But as always, let’s look at the covers:

-This is the iconic cover which everybody associates with Loom and as you can see, it’s perfect for any fantasy title with a lot of mysterious elements in it.
+This is the iconic cover that everybody associates with Loom and as you can see, it’s perfect for any fantasy title with a lot of mysterious and ominous elements.
 I absolutely love it!

 And the back cover is equally beautiful:

 The medieval fantasy elements used here give a better understanding of what the game is about perhaps even better than the front cover.
 I also love the old-style border full of imagery found in the game.

 The FM Towns version had its own cover, though: